Eliáš Galajda: Anthologies

 From forge of time (Iz kuzni času, 2007) Anthology of contemporary Slovak poetry (Z vyhne času, 2007).

 Translations

-Eliáš has been active in translating from Ukrainian and Russian language to Slovak language and vice versa.
-He translated the Bernardo Guimarães novel Izaura (1995) from Russian to Slovak language, the work of Jozef Leikert Transientness (Pominutelnost, 2006).
+Galajda has been active in translating from Ukrainian and Russian language to Slovak language and vice versa.
+He translated the Bernardo Guimarães novel Izaura (1995) from Russian to Slovak, the work of Jozef Leikert Transientness (Pominutelnost, 2006).

 His Works translated

 A part of Eliáš's work had been translated into Slovak language and published in collective works of writers such as Heart as a sun (Srdce ako since 1892),Such moments exist (Sú také chvíle 2002).
 Or in Czech collective work of writers Dawning under Carphatians (Rano pod Karpatami 1983), short stories and poems in Hungarian translation Carphatian song (A Karpátok éneke 1988).
-Some samples of his poems were also published in the anthology of short stories of Ukrainian nationality writers in CSSR – Roots (Korene 1990).
+Some samples of his poems were also published in the anthology of short stories of Ukrainian nationality writers in ČSSR – Roots (Korene, 1990).